ece362-purdue/proton-labs/lab4-adc-dma/README.md

 > [!IMPORTANT]
 > Going forward, you will need to answer questions about how you arrived at your code before you can receive a checkoff for each step, in addition to answering questions in step 1.
 >
+> The questions in step 2 onward are there to **facilitate a discussion with your TA** - you do not necessarily have to have the right answers.
+The discussion is so that your TAs can ensure you did your research properly, and to fix any misunderstandings about the code you found while diving through functions.
+This is, once again, to ensure that you are learning how to read datasheets and use SDK functions, rather than just copying code blindly from unauthorized sources (other students, AI/LLM, rest of the Internet).
+>
-> Therefore, **keep track of the sources you used to find the answers**, and keep in mind that the only acceptable sources are the RP2350 datasheets, SDK functions, or register manipulations found as a result of diving into those functions.
+> Therefore, **keep track of the sources you used to find the answers**, and keep in mind that the only acceptable sources are the RP2350 datasheets, SDK functions or documentation, or register manipulations found as a result of diving into those functions.

 Use the Hardware APIs documentation (detailed in the Raspberry Pi Pico extension menu) to configure the ADC to **perform a single-shot conversion** on ADC Channel 5.
 You'll need to appropriately configure the pin associated with the channel, which can be done with functions in the ADC Hardware API as well, but you will be asked to explain what registers they modify, so keep track of those.